MichaelXUMENG/flaskTutor/flaskr/README.md

 When using a bluepring, the name of the blueprint is prepended to the name of the function, so the endpoint for the `login` function you wrote above is `'auth.login'` because you added it to the `'auth'` blueprint.

+## Blog Blueprint ##

+You'll use the same techniques you learned about when writing the authentication lueprint to write the blog blueprint.
+The blog should list all posts, allow logged in users to create posts, and allow the author of a post to edit or delete it.

+As you implement each view, keep the development server running.
+As you save your changes, try going to the URL in your browser and testing them out.

+### The Blueprint ###

+Define the blueprint and register it in the application factory.

+Import and register the blueprint from the factory using **app.register_blueprint()**.
+Place the new code at the end of the factory function before returning the app.

+Unlike the auth blueprint, the blog blueprint does not have a `url_prefix`.
+So the `index` view will be at `/`, the `create` biew at `/create`, and so on.
+The blog is the main feature of Flaskr, so it makes sense that the blog index will be main index.

+Howev er, the endpoint for the `index` view defined below will be `blog.index`.
+Some of the authentication views referred to a plain index endpoint. **app.add_url_rule()** associates theendpoint name `index` with the `/` url so that `url_for('index')` or `url_for('blog.index')` will both workd, generating the same `/` URL either way.

+In another application you might give the blog blueprint a `url_prefix` and define a separate `index` view in the application factory, similar to the `hello` view.
+Then the `index` and `blog.index` endpoints and URLs would be different.

+### Index ###

+The index will show all of the posts, most recent first.
+A `JOIN` is used so that the author indormation from the `user` table is available in the result.

+When a user is logged in, the `header` block adds a link to the `create` view.
+When the user is the author of a post, they'll see an "Edit" link to the `update` view for that post. `loop.last` is a special variable available inside Jinja for loops.
+It's used to display a line after each post except the last one, to visually separate them.

+### Create ###

+The `create` view works the same as the auth `register` view.
+Either the form is displayed, or the posted data is validated and the post is added to the database or an error is shown.

+The `login_required` decorator you wrote earlier is used on the blog views.
+A user must be logged in to visit these views, otherwise they will be redirected to the login page.

+### Update ###

+Both the `update` and `delete` views will need to fetch a `post` by `id` and check if the author matches the logged in user.
+To avoid duplicating code, you can write a function to get the `post` and call it from each view.

+**abort()** will raise a special exception that returns an HTTP status code.
+It takes an optional message to show with the error, otherwise a default message is used. `404` means "Not Found", and `403` means "Forbidden". (`401` means "Unauthorized", but you redirect to the login page instead of returning the status.)

+The `check_author` argument is defined so that the function can be used to get a `post` without checking the author.
+This would be useful if you wrote a view to hsow an individual post on a page, where the user doesn't matter because they're not modifying the post.

+#### Update Template ####
+Unlike the views you've written so far, the `update` function takes an argument, `id`.
+That corresponds to the `<int:id>` in the route.
+A real URL will look like `/1/update`.
+Flask will capture the `1`, ensure it's an **int**, and pass it as the `id` argument.
+If you don't specify `int:` and instead do `<id>`, it will be a string.
+To generate a URL to the update page, **url_for()** needs to be passed the `id` so it knows what to fill in: `url_for('blog.update', id=post['od'])`.
+This is also in the `index.html` file above.

+The `create` and `update` views look very similar.
+The main difference is that the `update` view uses a `post` object and and `UPDATE` query instead of an `Insert`.
+With some clever refactoring, you could use one view and template for both actions, but for the tutorial it's clearer to keep them separate.

+This template has two forms.
+THe first posts the edited data to the current page (`/<id>/update`).
+The other form contains only a button and specifies an `action` attribute that posts to the delete view instead.
+The button uses some JavaScript to show a confirmation dialog before submitting.

+The pattern `{{ request.form['title'] or post['title'] }}` is used to choose what data appears in the form.
+When the form hasn't been submitted, the original `post` data appears, but if invalid form data was posted you want to display that so the user can fix the error, so `request.form` is used instead. **request** is another variable that's automatically acailable in templates.

+### Delete ###

+The delete view doesn't have its own template, the delete button is part of `update.html` and posts to the `<id>/delete` URL.
+Since there is no template, it will only handle the `POST` method and then redirect to the `index` view.